 Pemmican; The New Renaissance (forthcoming); WHL Review; I Refused to Die-A Holocaust Study by Susie Davidson; and about

+fifty other publication credits.
 Co-authored with Lainie Senechal a volume of poetry: Chalice of Eros; his next collection: Lest They Become

 (Ibbetson Street Press) 2003.